 Mount Bláhnúkur (Blue Peak)

 The hike to the top of Blahnúkúr is also called Blue Peak.
-This trail is very strenuous and is also considered the most difficult hike in Landmannalaugar.
+This trail is very strenuous and is also considered the most difficult hike in Landmannalaugar in Iceland.
 But the view from the top is phenomenal.

 - Distance: 6 km